SNAP / CalFresh ABAWD Time Limit

 - individuals whose employers do not give them enough hours to comply with the 20-hour per week requirement

-As a result, many individuals will be denied food help and go hungry, making it more difficult to find work, not less.
-When enacted, this rule will impact basic food assistance for an estimated 700,000 people that are struggling to find work.
-This is a cut of historic proportions.
-The rule will require almost every California county to enforce the harsh time limit on providing nutrition assistance for adults who are working less than 20 hours each week, no matter how hard they are looking for a job, have irregular schedules, or are employed more than 20 hours a week but unable to document their hours.
+Denying food help and allowing people to go hungry makes it more difficult to find work, not less.
+When enacted, this rule would impact basic food assistance for an estimated 700,000 people that were struggling to find work-- a cut of historic proportions.
+The rule would require almost every California county to enforce the harsh time limit on providing nutrition assistance for adults who are working less than 20 hours each week, no matter how hard they are looking for a job, have irregular schedules, or are employed more than 20 hours a week but unable to document their hours.
 The federal rule also restricts the state's ability to utilize individual exceptions to provide food assistance to those with the greatest barriers to work.